PHYS3888/Tutorial_BuildingLearningMachines/README.md

 Repeat the exercise for all of the other memories by altering `startNearMemoryNumber`.

 :question::question::question: __Q5:__
+Which memory is the most difficult to restore?

+:question::question::question: __Q6:__
-Are some memories easier to restore than others?
+Briefly describe one factor that contributes to some memories being harder to reconstruct than others.
-Why might this be?

 ### Brain damage